FredMunene/eth-safari_2.0/RUNBOOK.md

 **Follow-Up:**
 - Document root cause in `DEBUG.md`.
 - Add tests or validation if specific fields (itinerary, stipend) were causing proxy errors.
+### 3.7 “Attestation Service Failures”
+**Symptoms:**
+- Ops proxy responses contain `Failed to call Aqua service` and `aqua_verified` remains false.

+**Quick Checks:**
+- Check the Node service logs/health endpoint.
+- Confirm `AQUA_SERVICE_URL` and `AQUA_SERVICE_TOKEN` match between proxy secrets and the Node service config.
+- Re-run the POST request manually with `curl` to retrieve the precise error.

+**Mitigation:**
+- Redeploy/restart the Node service.
+- Temporarily disable attestation in the proxy (`AQUA_ENABLED=false`) and backfill hashes later.
+- If hash writes partially succeeded, rerun the attestation for affected records via a script or queue.

+**Follow-Up:**
+- Document the outage in `DEBUG.md`.
+- Update `THREAT_MODEL.md` if new risks were discovered (e.g., replay attacks on the attestation API).